saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![In the Publish dialog, The wwi-web-UNIQUEID Web App is selected and highlighted under the hands-on-lab-SUFFIX resource group.](media/vs-publish-web-app-service.png "Publish API App to Azure")

-18. Back on the Visual Studio Publish page for the `WideWorldImporters.Web` project, select **Publish** to start the process of publishing your Web API to your Azure API App.
+18. Back on the Visual Studio Publish page for the `WideWorldImporters.Web` project, select **Publish** to start the process of publishing the ASP.NET Core web application to Azure App Service.

     ![The Publish button is highlighted on the Publish page in Visual Studio.](media/visual-studio-publish-web-app.png "Publish")